 deprecatedNames property

-A reportingDescriptor object MAY contain a property named deprecatedNames whose value is an array of zero or more unique (§3.7.2) strings each of which was used by a previous version of the tool as the value of the name property (§3.42.7) for this object.
+A reportingDescriptor object MAY contain a property named deprecatedNames whose value is an array of zero or more unique (§3.7.2) localizable (§3.5.2) strings each of which was used by a previous version of the tool as the value of the name property (§3.42.7) for this object.

-If deprecatedNames is absent, it SHALL default to an empty array.
+The array elements SHALL occur in the same order in every language translation.

 shortDescription property

-A reportingDescriptor object MAY contain a property named shortDescription whose value is a multiformatMessageString object (§3.12) that provides a concise description of the reporting item.
+A reportingDescriptor object MAY contain a property named shortDescription whose value is a localizable multiformatMessageString object (§3.12, §3.12.2) that provides a concise description of the reporting item.
 The shortDescription property SHOULD be a single sentence that is understandable when visible space is limited to a single line of text.

 EXAMPLE: